hkujy/Markdown2PDF/README.md

 ## Creating New Documents

-1. Copy `template.md` to a new filename: `copy template.md mydocument.md`
+1. Copy `template.md` to a new filename:
+   - Windows: `copy template.md mydocument.md`
+   - Linux/macOS: `cp template.md mydocument.md`
 2. Edit the YAML frontmatter with your document information
 3. Replace the content with your writing
+4. Convert to PDF:
-4. Run `convert.bat mydocument.md` to generate the PDF
+   - Windows: `convert.bat mydocument.md`
+   - Linux/macOS: `./convert.sh mydocument.md`

+## Getting Started After Cloning

+When you clone or download this repository to a new computer:

+1. **Run the setup script** for your platform:
+   - Windows: Double-click `setup.bat` or run from command prompt
+   - Linux/macOS: `chmod +x setup.sh && ./setup.sh`

+2. **Test the installation**:
+   - Windows: `convert.bat template.md`
+   - Linux/macOS: `./convert.sh template.md`

+3. **Start creating documents** using the template system

+The setup scripts will handle all dependency installation and configuration automatically.

 ## Support